xlz/rosbeam/Beam-Internals.md

 RPD_ROOT is an environment variable read from `/mnt/running/home/st/sw-dev/install/env/paths.sh` during `/mnt/running/init`.
 Its value is `/home/st/sw-dev/install`.
 Here are the most of Suitable's application files.

-The `run` script will performance various setup procedures.
+The `run` script will perform various setup procedures.
 Interesting parts include:
 * Set up the network interface `wan0` on the Ethernet port, if the file `/store/config/wifi_dev_mode` exists.
 The IP address of Beam is set up 192.168.68.1, and the gateway address is set to 192.168.68.2.
 * Set up the iptables firewall.
 Reject almost everything on `wlan0` and `wlan1`.
 * Start X server `su st -l -c "xinit /etc/xinitrc -- /usr/bin/Xorg vt8 -novtswitch $nocursor"&`